 According to Deadline, DirecTV has announced its acquisition of Dish Network, its longstanding satellite rival, in a move that will establish the largest pay-TV operator in the United States.
 The merger comes after years of ongoing discussions between the two companies, both of which have faced increasing challenges in the evolving television landscape marked by cord-cutting and limited broadband offerings.

 As mentioned by Deadline, the deal, structured as a debt exchange with Dish’s parent company, EchoStar, is expected to yield $1 billion in annual cost savings.
 The combined entity will boast more than 19 million subscribers, accounting for about 25% of the U.S. pay-TV market.
-The acquisition will see private equity firm TPG, which currently owns a 30% stake in DirecTV, acquire the remaining 70% of the company for $7.6 billion, paid in multiple installments through 2029.
+The acquisition will see private equity from the firm TPG, which currently owns a 30% stake in DirecTV, acquire the remaining 70% of the company for $7.6 billion, paid in multiple installments through 2029.

 DirecTV was spun off by AT&T in 2021, with TPG initially coming on board as a minority stakeholder.
 AT&T’s tenure as DirecTV’s owner resulted in tens of billions of dollars in losses, partly influenced by the company’s acquisition of Time Warner for $85 billion in 2018.
 Time Warner was eventually merged with Discovery in 2022, creating Warner Bros.
 Discovery.